Today, I’m sharing with you the contents of my medicine cabinet.

 Since several readers have asked me to share what I keep in my medicine cabinet, I have been thinking how to save you time, money, and make your way to natural health more sure and enjoyable.
 This is one of those posts you may want to print out to have on hand!

-What I would like to show is that there are many safe and logical natural alternatives that do a fabulous job of helping our body to heal itself – all with no side effects.
+What I would like to show is that there are many safe and logical natural alternatives that do a fabulous job of helping our body to heal itself – to clarify – I can’t say they NEVER have side-effects, but they are without the widely-known, common side effects of typical pharma drugs.
 I believe we save money and potentially untold grief by staying out of the health care system as we know it today.

 A word of warning: It would be very expensive to pull all this together overnight.
 If you can afford it, go ahead.
 Instead, if you’re on a tighter budget like us, you can begin replacing conventional medications with more natural alternatives – little by little – as so many of you are doing.